 15. Telefon: Translates to "phone".
 This too is quite close to its English equivalent, making it quite self evident.
 An example can be: "Kan jeg bruge din telefon?" - "Can I use your phone?"

-You won't usually need to learn a vast number of words to travel in Denmark, but a working knowledge of the pronouns, greetings and basic words is also helpful.
+You won't usually need to learn a vast number of words to travel in Denmark, but a working knowledge of the pronouns, greetings, and basic words and phrases is also helpful.